Need a room refresh? Decorate with Indoor Plants!

 Oh look, here’s a handy guide on how to do just that.

-Whirls of natural wood grain, intricate wicker weaves of natural rattan, stone that’s cool to the touch and to look at — according to Borel, furniture that’s made from (and highlights) natural materials, like a solid-oak table, brings on the same soothing effects as house plants.
+Whirls of natural wood grain, intricate wicker weaves of natural rattan, stone that’s cool to the touch and to look at — according to Borel, furniture that’s made from (and highlights) natural materials, like a modern dining table, brings on the same soothing effects as house plants.

 “When I’m sitting at a table that has a live edge, or some kind of articulation to the wood grain, I end up running my fingers over the edge of the table.
 That subconscious connection with the natural helps us calm down a little.”